senselogic/GAME_DEVELOPMENT_TEST/README.md

 ### The hero laser gun muzzle

-*   Can shoot a laser ray **5** times per second toward the hero camera target when the Shoot button is used.
+*   Can shoot a laser ray **5** times per second toward the hero camera target when the shoot button is used.
+*   Makes a sound at each shot.

 ### The hero laser gun ray